Kent Tekulve: Post-playing career

 Tekulve appeared in a 1983 episode of Mister Rogers' Neighborhood to explain how people play baseball.

 Tekulve was a member of the Philadelphia Phillies television broadcast team from 1991 to 1997.

 After several years involvement with the Washington Wild Things of the independent Frontier League, Tekulve took a job as the Pittsburgh Pirates' advance scout in 2006.

-Tekulve worked for AT&T SportsNet Pittsburgh (formerly FSN Pittsburgh and later Root Sports Pittsburgh) and appeared as an analyst after each Pittsburgh Pirates game from 2008 to 2017.
-However, in the early to mid part of the 2014 Pirates season, he took a hiatus for personal reasons.

-Tekulve underwent successful heart transplantation surgery on September 5, 2014, after spending eight months on the transplant list.
+Tekulve worked for AT&T SportsNet Pittsburgh (formerly FSN Pittsburgh and later Root Sports Pittsburgh) and appeared as an analyst after each Pittsburgh Pirates game from 2008 until early in the 2014 season.
+Tekulve underwent heart transplantation surgery on September 5, 2014, after spending eight months on the transplant list.
 The surgery was performed at Allegheny General Hospital.

-Tekulve threw out the ceremonial first pitch at the National League Wild Card Game between the Pittsburgh Pirates and the San Francisco Giants on October 1, 2014.
+Tekulve threw out the ceremonial first pitch at the National League Wild Card Game between the Pittsburgh Pirates and San Francisco Giants on October 1, 2014.

-Tekulve announced his retirement from broadcasting on September 6, 2017.
+Tekulve continued broadcasting for the Pirates through the 2017 season, when he retired.